top of page

 Before discussing web accessibility with the key decision makers, be sure to do your research and gather relevant data and evidence to support your claims.
 For example, you can run accessibility checks on the website or app to identify issues or gaps that need to be addressed.
 You can also compare your own website or app to that of competitors to see how it compares in terms of accessibility.
 Search for success stories and case studies of other companies and organizations that have achieved web accessibility and ADA compliance.

-It is important to understand the limitations of automated testing tools.
-In this case, even with AI integration, the software (so far) fails to detect more than 40% of WCAG issues.
+It's also important to understand the limitations of automated testing tools.
+Even with AI integration, software (so far) typically fails to detect almost 40% of WCAG issues.
 Therefore, we need qualified accessibility auditors.
-An expert who knows the nuances of users with all kinds of disabilities, the assistive technologies they use, and WCAG themselves.
+An expert who knows the nuances of users with all kinds of disabilities, the assistive technologies they use, and WCAG itself.
 The results of such an assessment should provide the team with detailed guidelines for property restoration.
 Once complete, a qualified WCAG auditor must review the remediation work.

 You will most likely encounter resistance.
-Budgetary constraints, technical limitations, or lack of awareness or expertise.
-Anticipate these potential obstacles and try to address them with solutions or alternatives.
+These may include, but are certainly not limited to, budgetary constraints, technical limitations, or lack of awareness or expertise.
+Anticipate these potential obstacles, and try to address them with solutions or alternatives.
 As a first step, we recommend that your organization make a corporate policy commitment to support digital inclusion and strive to ensure that all internal and external digital properties are based on WCAG 2.1 AA.
 This can be very costly and may require a phased approach.

 bottom of page